mattyoung101/uqthesis_eecs_hons/README.md

 Typst is a new typesetting language with many improvements in speed and ease of use over LaTeX.
 You can read more [here](https://typst.app/).

+> [!CAUTION]
-**Important** The template has been specifically tailored for UQ's Electrical Engineering & Computer Science (EECS) faculty, but may also be useful in other faculties - especially those which are closely related (e.g.
+> The template has been specifically tailored for UQ's Electrical Engineering & Computer Science
+> (EECS) faculty, but may also be useful in other faculties - especially those which are closely related (e.g.
-SMP).
-If you're using this template outside of EECS, please be aware that each faculty has slightly different requirements, and it's your responsibility to check them carefully before using this template.
+> SMP).
+If you're using this template outside of EECS, please be aware that **each faculty has slightly different
+> requirements**, and it's **your responsibility** to check them carefully before using this template.

+> [!CAUTION]
-**Important** Please also note that this template has not yet been verified as being permissible to submit theses in.
-Until I do so myself, it will have to be your responsibility to verify this template is suitable with your faculty and supervisor.
+> Please also note that this template has **not yet been verified as being permissible to submit
+> theses in**.
+Until I do so myself, it will have to be your responsibility to verify this template is suitable
+> with your faculty and supervisor.

 ## Instructions
 - Edit your details in `config.yaml`